-HW-a3: Number and percent of member service plans that indicate the member received information on how to identify and report abuse, neglect, exploitation and unexplained deaths.
-Numerator: #of members service plans that indicate the members received information on how to identify and report abuse, neglect, exploitation and unexplained deaths.
-Denominator: Total # of member service plans reviewed.
+HW-a3: The IME will measure the number and percent of members who received information on how to report abuse, neglect, exploitation, and unexplained death.
+Numerator: # of member's service plans that indicate the members received information on how to report abuse, neglect, exploitation and unexplained deaths.
+Denominator: Total # of service plans reviewed.